-The LuminTrail headlight is perfect for cyclists who bike in the dark.
-Brighter than a car headlight, this light will get you noticed (and maybe save your life), for under fifty dollars.
-If you want to spend more money you can choose from 1000, 2000 or 3000 lumens, but I find the 1000 lumens is more than bright enough – even though I often cycle in pitch blackness.
+The Lumintrail headlight is perfect for cyclists who bike in the dark.
+Brighter than a car headlight, this light will get you noticed (and maybe save your life).
+Also, it can be mounted on your bike helmet or your handlebars.
+You can choose from 1000, 2000 or 3000 lumens, but I find the 1000 lumens is more than bright enough – even though I often cycle in pitch blackness.

-I got myself a LuminTrail headlight from Amazon because I am a bike commuter and I often cycle on bike trails and roads in pitch darkness.
-I need to be able to see where I am going and look out for the massive potholes that appear to be requirements for any road designated as a “cycling route”.
+I got myself a Lumintrail headlight from Amazon because I sometimes cycle on bike trails and roads in pitch darkness.
+I need to be able to see where I am going and look out for the massive potholes (which often appear to be requirements for any road designated as a “cycling route”).

-The only problem with this light is that you do have to be really careful not to blind other cyclists and pedestrians.
+The only problem with this bike light is that you do have to be really careful not to blind other cyclists and pedestrians.
 Fortunately you can adjust the brightness and the position of the light to do this.
 When I ride I adjust it all the time.
 For example, I click it to full brightness and angle it up a bit to see the ground 20 feet in front of me if I am on a pitch-dark off-road route.
-But if a cyclist or pedestrians are approaching me, I quickly turn it down to lowest brightness and angle it towards the ground.
-As a last resort, I just have to turn my head away from the oncoming traffic to avoid blinding them (which is a major advantage of wearing the light on my helmet).
+But if cyclists or pedestrians are approaching me, I quickly turn it down to lowest brightness and angle it towards the ground.
+When I very suddenly spot another human being, I can quickly turn my head away from the oncoming traffic to avoid blinding them (which is a major advantage of wearing the light on my helmet).

-The LuminTrail headlight can be mounted on your handlebar or on your helmet.
+The Lumintrail headlight can be mounted on your handlebar or on your helmet.
 I chose helmet (because I like to be able to point the light towards motorists who don’t seem to have noticed me, and occasionally watch raccoons running along the sidewalk – and of course, avoid blinding people).
 It was really a cinch to mount the light on my helmet, thanks to a good mount and tons of Velcro.

-I have also sometimes mounted it on my handlebars and been astounded at how simple it was to do.
+I have also sometimes mounted this light on my handlebars and been astounded at how simple it was to do.
 I am a bit technologically challenged, so if it’s easy for me, that means it’s idiot-proof!
-Gold Bike Star for being so simple to install!
+This light deserves a Gold Bike Star for being so simple to install!

-The light is powered by a solid, fairly heavy battery pack.
-This attaches via a cord to the light (as in the pic at the top of this post).
-So basically, I have the light on my helmet, with a cord trailing down to the pocket of my cycling jacket (read about the best 7 waterproof cycling jackets here).
+The Lumintrail Bike Headlight is powered by a solid battery pack.
+The battery pack attaches via a cord to the light (as in the picture at the top of this post).
+So basically, I have the light on my helmet, with a cord trailing down to the pocket of my cycling jacket (read about the 7 best waterproof cycling jackets here).
 You can of course also attach the battery to the frame of your bike, if you always ride the same bike.

-The LuminTrail headlight does the trick for this bike commuter!
+The Lumintrail headlight does the trick for this bike commuter!
 The three modes I can find are: Bright, Very Bright and Blinding.
 I wear it on my helmet, and find I can easily reach up and change modes while on the move.
-This is sometimes necessary to avoid blinding pedestrians on mixed trails.
-The light also pivots easily on its mount, so you can aim it downwards to just highlight a few feet in front of you and also avoid blinding oncoming cyclists, when necessary.
+The light also pivots easily on its mount, so you can aim it downwards to just highlight a few feet in front of you and avoid blinding oncoming cyclists, when necessary.